abrotman/related-domains-by-dns/rdbd.md

 * `d`: The Parent Domain.
 This should be in the form of `example.com`.
 * `s`: The selector, which is the same as defined in [@!RFC6376] and used to denote which published public key should be used.
-* `h`: The base64 encoded signature over the secondary domain name, created using the private key.
+* `h`: The base64 encoded signature over the primary and secondary domain namess, created using the private key.

 A sample TXT record for `dept-example.com` would appear as: